GenXP/genxp-webrtcdll/README.md

 # genxp-webrtcdll
  A fully functional WebRTC Runtime Wrapper with a C/C++ provided WebRTCAPI.h header.

+ ## Why Runtime / Dynamic DLL?
+ TLDR; Where is my static lib?
+This isn't that library.
+If you are looking for a static lib you can likely compile our library to support it but we don't recommend it.
+You are bound to find yourself fighting with symbology collisions from the many libraries that WebRTC ships with and your other projects.
+You also don't have the priviledge to isolate WebRTC from the rest of your codebase.

+ WebRTC is a mammoth.
+Runtime support means you can call and interact with the library on your terms.
+Our wrapper gives you lots of callback support which is passed directly to the WebRTC library.

  ## What is it?
  This is a fully functional WebRTC C/C++ wrapper.
 First of all.
 We aren't the only wrapper out there.
 Other wrapper examples include:
  - [Microsoft's WinRTC WebRTC Wrapper](https://github.com/microsoft/winrtc/tree/master/WebRtcWrapper)